JetBrains/guide/site/webstorm/tips/recent-locations/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: |
+---
 With the *Recent Locations popup (Cmd/Ctrl+Shift+E)*, you can preview the part of code and files you’ve recently opened in the editor and quickly get back to them.
----